owncloud/ocis/ocis/adr/0011-global-url-format.md

 If navigation is id based we need to look up the path for the id so we can make a webdav request, or we need to implement the graph drives and driveItem resources.

 The URL  `https://<host>/files?id=<resource_id>̀` is sent to the server.
-It has to look up the correct path and redirect the request, including the the path.
+It has to look up the correct path and redirect the request, including the path.
 But that would make all bookmarks contain tha path again, even if paths were configured to not be part of the URL.

 The `/meta/<fileid>` webdav endpoint can be used to look up the path with property `meta-path-for-user`.